 Learning good time management is like learning any other skill.
 You have to keep doing it, reviewing how you are doing, tweaking your method, and then trying the new method you just devised.

-You won’t manage it first time but after multiple iterations you will be getting better and better.
-Follow my suggestions and I will make you into a super time manager!
+You won’t manage it first time but after you repeat it a few times you will get better and better.
+Here are ten suggestions which will help you turn into a super time manager!

 Tip Number 1